Woman with healthy and unhealthy items floating around her, maintaining a healthy balance.

 Finding Balance With Healthy Living for NASH

-Hey there, if you suffer from NAFLD or NASH and have read my previous articles, then you probably already know that one of the fastest and most efficient ways I helped to reverse my liver damage was to make sure I eat healthily and exercise daily.
-This helped me maintain a healthy liver.
+Hey there!
+If you suffer from nonalcoholic fatty liver disease (NAFLD) or nonalcoholic steatohepatitis (NASH) symptoms and have read my previous articles, then you probably already know that one of the fastest and most efficient ways I helped to reverse my liver damage was by making sure I ate healthily and exercised daily.
+This helped me maintain a healthy liver and embrace healthy living with NASH.

-The most prevalent cause of NASH is obesity, which is why sometimes we can struggle with guilt and shame when we overindulge or when we join in on the festivities and have a cheeky mince pie or two.
-I am writing this article to you from me; you do not have to feel guilty for enjoying yourself, okay?
-One of the hardest but most effective things I have done for my mental and physical health is letting go of others judgement.
+The most prevalent cause of NASH is obesity, which is why we can sometimes struggle with guilt and shame when we overindulge, or when we join in on the festivities and have a cheeky mince pie or 2.
+I am writing this article to you from the heart; you do not have to feel guilty for enjoying yourself, okay?
+One of the hardest but most effective things I have done for my mental and physical health is letting go of others’ judgment.

-Here are three things that helped me in my journey of reversing my liver disease and healing my mental health.
+Here are 3 things that helped me in my journey of reversing my liver disease and healing my mental health.

 Boundaries

-Remember, it is okay to say “no, thank you” to your friend who offers you a slice of cake.
-It is OK to order a non-alcoholic cocktail, even though not all your friends are.
-When you start applying these boundaries and rules to yourself and your lifestyle, others around you will begin to respect your needs and the importance of having and maintaining a healthy lifestyle.
+Remember, it is okay to say “no, thank you” to a friend who offers you a slice of cake.
+It is okay to order a non-alcoholic cocktail, even though not all of your friends are doing so.
+When you start applying these boundaries and rules to yourself and your lifestyle, others around you will begin to respect your needs and the importance of healthy living with NASH.

 Compromise

-One of the ways I navigated through weight loss was by showing myself kindness and making compromises; for example, I am someone who likes to snack throughout the day, so instead of cutting out snacking altogether, I compromised by changing the food I was snacking on, a healthier option for example, instead of a bag of crisps, I would have an apple.
+One way I navigated weight loss was by showing myself kindness and making compromises.
+For example, I am someone who likes to snack throughout the day, so instead of cutting out snacking altogether, I compromised by changing the foods I snack on.
+For a healthier option, instead of a bag of crisps, I would have an apple.

-Another example would be when I go out to eat; I will only have water instead of a soft drink if I know I will be getting a dessert.
-If I know I will not eat dessert, I will get a soft drink instead.
+Another example is when I go out to eat: I will only have water instead of a soft drink if I know I will be getting a dessert.
+If I know I will not be eating dessert, I will get a soft drink instead.
 That way, it’s more of a treat to myself instead of an overindulgence that will make me feel guilty or ashamed.
+These small shifts are the foundation of healthy living with NASH.

 Have fun

-One of the most important lessons I have learned from being diagnosed with a chronic illness is that life is precious and sometimes shorter than we realize; it’s hard to take moments of reflection while living the chaos that is life.
-Also, if you are doing your best to make the right and best decision for you and your health, that’s all that matters.
+One of the most important lessons I have learned from being diagnosed with a chronic illness is that life is precious and sometimes shorter than we realize.
+It’s hard to find moments for reflection while living in the chaos of life.
+Also, if you are doing your best to make the right decisions for you and your health, that’s all that matters.

+Remember, healthy living with NASH doesn't mean the end of joy.
 Well, that's all.
-Have fun while doing it.
+Have fun while doing it!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The NASHDisease.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.